jmarkmorris/Verkada/README.md

 ## Expected Output

-When the application receives and successfully validates a webhook event from Verkada, it will print a formatted message to the console where you ran `python src/app.py`.
+When the application receives and successfully validates a webhook event from Verkada, it will print a formatted message to the console where you ran `python -m src.app`.

 *   **LPR Event:**
     ```